XtendedGreg/Compile-Python/Python Script Compilation_ Pros, Cons, Example.md

 # **From Script to Standalone: A Comprehensive Guide to Compiling Python Applications**
+Written by: XtendedGreg with assistance from Google Gemini AI

 ## **Part I: The Landscape of Python Execution: Interpretation, Compilation, and Freezing**